datalove-app/datalove/README.md

 - To use jQuery in Node, browser extensions, and other non-browser environments, use only master branch releases given the name "jquery" rather than "jquery-compat".
 The compat branch does not support these environments.
 -->

-How to build your own Woofie
+How to build your own Whuffie
 --------------------------------------

 In order to build Woofie, you need to have Meteor installed, which you can do by running this command: